Ochwo-Anthony/ST10395938_PROG6212_POEPart1/README.md

-The *Contract Monthly Claim System (CMCS)* allows IC lecturers to submit monthly claims based on hours worked and hourly rates.
-Each claim undergoes approval by both the *Programme Coordinator* and the *Academic Manager*, emphasizing accuracy and accountability.
+The **Contract Monthly Claim System (CMCS)** allows IC lecturers to submit monthly claims based on hours worked and hourly rates.
+Each claim undergoes approval by both the **Programme Coordinator** and the **Academic Manager**, emphasizing accuracy and accountability.

-Key functionalities include:

-- Submission of monthly claims with calculated totals.

-- Uploading and downloading supporting documents.

-- Commenting and approval workflow for both coordinators and managers.

-- Interactive and responsive user interface using C# and ASP.NET Core MVC.